-The main reason we planned our own trip to Morocco was that most of the organised tours we came across covered way too much ground.
-It seemed like we would be spending a considerable amount of time on a bus and not much time soaking in the atmosphere and getting close to local life.
+The main reason we planned our own trip to Morocco was that most of the organised tours we came across covered way too much ground for our liking.
+It seemed like we would be spending a long periods of time on a bus and less time soaking in the atmosphere and getting close to local life.

 It turned out that planning our own itinerary was pretty straightforward.
 Sure, it does take more effort, probably more so than you would if planning a trip to Europe, but the rewards outweigh the negatives.